Where We Be

 Beautiful light streams in above the Holy Sepulchre

-On the first floor, inside the church's main rotunda, is the Holy Sepulchre itself, located inside the elaborate chapel shown above.
+Inside the church's main rotunda is the Holy Sepulchre itself, located within the elaborate chapel shown above.

 Don't forget to look up